bcgsc/physlr/README.md

 # Physlr: Construct a Physical Map from Linked Reads

 Physlr is a *de novo* physical map generater using linked reads (10X or stLFR).
-This physical map can then be used to scaffold an existing assembly to yield chromosomal level contiguity
+This physical map can then be used to scaffold an existing assembly to yield chromosomal level contiguity.

 ## Build Status
 [![Build Status](https://dev.azure.com/bcgsc/btl/_apis/build/status/bcgsc.physlr?branchName=master)](https://dev.azure.com/bcgsc/btl/_build/latest?definitionId=1&branchName=master)